Shimun XXI Eshai: The Assyrian Tragedy

-The Assyrian Tragedy is a documenting the national struggle of the Assyrian nation prior, during, and after World War I. Originally published anonymously in 1936, the author of the book was posthumously attributed to Mar Eshai Shimun XXIII.
+The Assyrian Tragedy documents the national struggle of the Assyrian people prior, during, and after World War I. It was originally published anonymously in 1934.
+Authorship of the book was posthumously attributed to Mar Eshai Shimun XXIII.

-Most of the material contained in the book were his personal letters to the various heads of governments and organizations, including their replies to the letters.
+Most of the material in the book is his personal letters to various heads of governments and organizations and their replies.
 The book was reprinted in January, 1988 by Mr. Sargis Michael, over a decade after the assassination of Mar Eshai.